Flooring Calculator

 • Underlayment or vapor barrier for floating floors

-• Adhesive or thinset and correct trowel size for tile
+• Adhesive or thinset and the correct trowel size for tile

 • Grout, spacers, and sealant for tile and stone